oguzhan-ulutas/odin-landing-page/README.md

 # odin-landing-page

-The odin project exercise which includes CSS and flexbox usege.
+[The Odin Project](https://www.theodinproject.com/) exercise which includes CSS and flexbox usege.

+**What I learned with this project;**
+- CSS Foundations
+- Flexbox Foundation